tbm-2303/OLA1-SI/research/enterprise_integration_notes.md

   - Description: Gathers data from multiple sources for reporting and analytics.
   - Use Case: Useful for creating consolidated views of data for reporting and analysis purposes.
   - Example: Data lake, data warehouse.

+##### Benefits:

+- Consistency: Ensures that all applications are using consistent and up-to-date data.
+- Efficiency: Reduces redundancy and enhances efficiency by avoiding duplicate data storage.
+- Accuracy: Facilitates accurate reporting and analytics by providing a reliable data foundation.

+##### Key Considerations:

+1. Data Quality and Consistency: Ensuring data quality and consistency is crucial to maintain the integrity of the single source of truth.
+2. Security and Compliance: Implementing security measures to protect data during transfer and ensuring compliance with regulations.
+3. Scalability: Designing integration solutions that can scale to handle growing volumes of data and evolving business requirements.
+4. Monitoring and Management: Establishing monitoring mechanisms to track data movement, detect issues, and ensure timely resolution.
+5. Metadata Management: Managing metadata is essential for understanding the structure, origin, and lineage of the integrated data.